Pabloo22/captcha_competition/README.md

 ## Notes

-- When installing everything remember to cahnge the environment path to your own computer.
+- When installing everything remember to change the environment path to your own computer.